Gavin867/04-the-gin-quiz/README.md

 # The Gin Quiz
-## A Javascript/API-powered Multiple-Choice Quiz
+## A Javascript powered Multiple-Choice Quiz

 ## Project Goals